timofeysie/conchifolia/README.md

 [This](https://blog.cloudboost.io/run-your-angular-app-on-nodejs-c89f1e99ddd3) was the helpful blog which helped us serve the Angular app using the Heroku base app.
 It basically shows how to create an array of file types to check for and serve as well as default to the index.html file.

 It was decided to deploy the built Angular project instead of having the server build the project because of the need to have the server have all the build tools installed.
 A lot of people recommend including all the dev dependencies in the dependencies section of the package.json file, but given the failed first attempt it's simpler to to the dev work locally and just build the project before deploying.

+The .gitignore file from the angular project was copied into the node file with the extension of the my-dream-app/ added at the beginning of each path.
+This will make sure that the node_modules and other files are not deployed to the server.
+The vendor.js file can take between 11 to 15 seconds to load on the server.
+The Content-Length is 2941257.
+This is not great.

 ## Previous Floating Fjord